analogicus/jnw_gr07_sky130a/README.md

 ## Future Work
 Although the layout succesfully completes the tests, it needs refinement:
+1. Do layout simulations.
-1. Insert dummy components in order to reduce mismatch.
+2. Insert dummy components in order to reduce mismatch.
-2. Current should run in the same direction for components that should match.
+3. Current should run in the same direction for components that should match.
-3. The circuit could probably be made smaller.
+4. The circuit could probably be made smaller.

 # OTA